-Notice of Data Breach
+Notice of Data Security Incident

-Dear <<FirstName>> <<LastName>>,
+Dear <<First Name>> <<Last Name>>,

-We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
-We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.
+You are receiving this letter because you are a current or former student of Whitworth University in Spokane, Washington.
+We are writing to inform you of an incident that may have exposed your personal information.
+Whitworth University takes the privacy of personal information seriously and wants to provide you with information and resources you can use to protect your information.

-What Happened and What Information was Involved?:
+What Happened and What Information Was Involved: